NFL Today, Wild-Card Playoffs

 Receiving

-— Keke Coutee, Texans, caught 11 passes for 110 yards and a TD in a losing cause as Houston fell to Indianapolis, 21-7.
+— Michael Crabtree, Ravens, caught two touchdown passes on his only catches of the game in Baltimore's 23-17 loss to the Los Angeles Chargers.

-— Amari Cooper, Cowboys, had seven receptions for 106 yards to help Dallas edge Seattle 24-22.
+— Allen Robinson, Bears, had 10 catches for 143 yards and a TD in a losing cause as Chicago fell to Philadelphia 16-15.

 Special Teams